OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### 3.1.
 Disclosure

-Disclosure (Ethics Disclosure, or self-disclosure) is an application-specific information about the data collection, data-processing, and decision-making practices of a Product, provided by the Product Vendor (an individual developer or an organization).
+Disclosure (Ethics Disclosure, or self-disclosure) is application-specific information about the data collection, data-processing, and decision-making practices of a Product, provided by the Product Vendor (an individual developer or an organization).

 ### 3.2.
 Disclosure Feed